 I want us to envision that what children go through has to do with finding a place in the world for their specific calling.
 They are trying to live two lives at once, the one they were born with and the one of the place and among the people they were born into.
 The entire image of a destiny is packed into a tiny acorn, the seed of a huge oak on small shoulders.
 And its call rings loud and persistent and is as demanding as any scolding voice from the surroundings.
 The call shows in the tantrums and obstinacies, in the shyness and retreats, that seem to set the child against our world but that may be protections of the world it comes with and comes from.

-Itzhak Perlman, one of the preeminent violinists of our time, became fascinated when he heard classical music on the radio as a three-year-old.
+Yehudi Menuhin, one of the preeminent violinists of the 20th century, became fascinated when he heard classical music on the radio as a three year old.
 He wanted to feel the same rich notes coming out of a violin in his hands.
-His parents lovingly presented him with a toy fiddle when he was four.
+His parents lovingly presented him with a toy fiddle.
 He drew the bow across the strings and was horrified at the cheap squawk the toy made.
 Enraged, he threw the instrument across the room and broke it.
 His imagination had already taken him to the place in himself where beautiful music was made and he was unable to bear that awful sound.
 We normally call that behavior a “tantrum.”

 Then there’s R. Buckminster Fuller, whose young adult years were marked with struggle.
 As a college student he hired an entire dance troupe to entertain a party, and in that one night of excess he squandered all the tuition money his family saved to send him to school.
 In his 20’s he was a mechanic, meat-packer, and Navy commander before starting a business that left him bankrupt.
 After his daughter died of polio he began drinking heavily.
 By conventional wisdom he’d be considered a total failure at this point.
 But while contemplating suicide, Fuller decided instead to live his life as an experiment to find out if one penniless individual could benefit humanity.
 He called himself Guinea Pig B. Without credentials or training Fuller worked as an engineer and architect, inventing such designs as the geodesic dome and advancing the concept of sustainable development.
 He wrote more than 30 books and registered dozens of patents.
 Fuller once said, “Everybody is born a genius.
 Society de-geniuses them.”